 Eat plenty of fruits and vegetables.
 Good sources of Vitamin C are citrus fruits, peppers, tomatoes, broccoli, brussels sprouts, nuts, kiwi.
 Apples exert antiviral properties6 and are great preventive remedy against flu.

-If you are a smoker and whant to protect yourself from the flu - break off your habit.
-Cigarette smoking is risk factor for influenza2, 5.
+If you are a smoker and want to protect yourself from the flu - break off your habit.
+Smokers are more likely to catch the flu and develop severe symptoms 2, 5.
 Also, there is a higher mortality rate from influenza for smokers than for non-smokers.
-Mechanisms by which smoking increases the risk of infections include structural changes in the respiratory tract and a decrease in immune response.

 Proper ventilation significantly reduces the concentration of pathogenic bacteria and viruses in the air.
 Opening windows is an easy and extremely effective natural ventilation technique.

 Try to avoid crowds whenever possible during the peak of flu season.
 Doing this you significantly reduce your exposure to the infection.
 Flu spreads easily in crowded places such as child care centers, schools, office buildings, auditoriums, stores and supermarkets.

 9Get dressed properly

 Our temperature sensory receptors (thermoreceptors) are highly concentrated on the hands, feet, neck and head.
 So, keep these parts of your body warm.

 To reduce your chances of infection, develop the habit of keeping a distance (about six feet), if possible, between yourself and others during flu epidemic.

 Human influenza viruses can survive on surfaces up to 48 hours.
 Washing your hands often for 15-20 seconds with warm water and soap will help protect you from germs.